-As part of SLU's School for Professional Studies, this 18-credit certificate program offers you a flexible option to meet your personal career goals.
-With six start terms each year, you can begin working toward your education at any time.
-All courses are offered entirely online in eight-week terms, making advanced education more accessible for working professionals.
+As part of the Saint Louis University School for Professional Studies, this program offers enterprising adults like you a flexible option to meet your personal and career goals.
+With multiple start dates available, you can begin working toward your certificate at any time.
+All courses are offered in eight-week terms through SLU Online, making advanced education more accessible for working professionals.

 According to the U.S. Bureau of Labor Statistics, the computer science and database industry is expected to grow by 12% through the year 2024, adding 488,500 new jobs.
 Job opportunities within this field have a broad range of salaries.

 Students in the data analytics concentration may pursue a career as a market research analyst, data analyst or in business intelligence.
 Learn how to collect, analyze, interpret and present information obtained from data drawn from multiple, often disparate sources of organizational data.

 Students in the cybersecurity concentration may pursue a career as a cybersecurity analyst, web developer, computer network architect or information assurance engineer.
 Gain the skills needed to secure information assets of an organization and ensure that data can be created, accessed and modified by only those with the requisite privileges.
 Upon completion, you will be prepared for employment opportunities in a variety of businesses and organizations.

 Scholarships and Financial Aid